kaba-labs/.github/profile/README.md

 - In progress
 - Past Manifest v3 to Real applications (native gpu/io) and edge compute (wasm)
 - Kaba SDK or build your own.
+  * i3, Hyprland configuration support (tools for supporting more)
   * window.kaba & window.security
   * Everything should be changeable.
   * Language shouldn't matter.